Tracardi/tracardi-api/docs/plugins/tutorial/part1.md

     async close()  # (4)
 ```

-1. Inits the plugin object
+1. Initializes the plugin object
 2. Set-ups the configuration and async resources
 3. Gets the input payload as dictionary and runs the plugin, also returns results on ports
 4. Closes async resources